-One major benefit of the high-end TomTom models, (and the new 2017 Garmin Drive models), is WiFi connectivity.
+One major benefit of the high-end TomTom models, (and the latest Garmin Drive models), is WiFi connectivity.
 More than just a gimmick, having WiFi available means an end to the rather tedious update process where you have to bring your sat nav in from the car, connect it to your desktop via USB, and do the download update & install procedure.
 Instead, updates can be done automatically wherever you have a WiFi signal, most likely when parked up on your drive.
 You don’t even need a desktop PC anymore.

 The models we’re suggesting are very much current at the time of writing this article, which is April 2018.
 Be aware that the older TomTom models are still available (the TomTom 6100 preceded the 6200), and you may well find some big discounts available on them as retailers clear old stock.

 Why not see what other sat navs people are buying – that’s always a good guide.
 Check out Our Most Popular Sat Navs right now.

 Best Caravan & Truck Sat Nav for 2018